Arizard/less-coffee-hugo/content/posts/parts-of-microservices-i-didnt-know-about/index.md

 ---
-title: "Stuff I learned from the boook \"Advent of Go Microservices\" by Tit Petric"
+title: "Stuff I learned from the book \"Advent of Go Microservices\" by Tit Petric"
 description: ""
 date: 2020-10-02T21:04:55+10:00
 author: "Arie Oldman"